Guard mounting: Guard mounting by country

+Argentina

+Guard mounting ceremonies are held on Saturdays by the grounds of the Plaza de Mayo fronting the Casa Rosada by the Regiment of Mounted Grenadiers.
+Beginning in May 2024 - with the first edition also serving as the opening salvo to a month of celebrations of the 1810 May Revolution, a larger public ceremony is held there every first Saturday of the month by platoons of this regiment, the Regiment of Patricians and the 1st Artillery Regiment.

 Armenia

-Since September 2018, the President's Residence in Yerevan has had ceremonial sentries from the Honour Guard Battalion of the Ministry of Defense to perform public duties at a pair of sentry boxes at the front of the residence.
+Since September 2018, the President's Residence in Yerevan has had ceremonial sentries from the Honour Guard Battalion of the Ministry of Defense perform public duties at a pair of sentry boxes at the front of the residence.
 They are posted and relieved in a brief guard mounting ceremony, which includes an exhibition drill of all five guards (the incoming guards, the outgoing guards, and the guard commander).
 The guard mounting ceremony is held every Saturday and Sunday in the afternoon and evening.

 Barbados

 In Barbados, the Changing of the Sentry is an event that takes place in front of the 1804 Main Guard or Clock Tower.
 The guardsmen from the Barbados Defence Force are known today as The Main Guard.
-The sentries are drawn by members of the Barbados Legion, other retired personnel, and the Barbados Regiment.
+The sentries are drawn from members of the Barbados Legion, other retired personnel, and the Barbados Regiment.
 During the ceremony, a Corps of Drums from the Barbados Defence Force Band provide musical accompaniment.
 It is performed every Thursday morning.